mozilla/mozdef-event-framework/docs/source/usage/deployment.rst

   14. Configure if you would like to automatic rotation of this secret.
 Click Next.
   15. Review the details and click store when ready.

+    .. note:: The next step is `only` required if you would like to use the multi-source deployment option.

+  16. If you would like to keep the source code for the framework and its configuration separately, you will need to use a merger function (as lambda).
+We have provided this code as a ZIP archive in the folder "templates/multi_source_template/merge_function".
+For this to be used as a part of the pipeline, you need to create an S3 bucket and upload this ZIP file to that bucket.
+    Once created, take a note of the name of the S3 bucket, as you will have to provide this as a stack parameter during deployment.
+We used a default name of "mozdef-ef-helper-bucket".

 *************************************
 Fill in the Framework Config Template
 *************************************